xyz-leo/exercises/projects/customcalc/README.md

 # CustomCalc
-Custom Calculator App Made in Python with PySide6

-# CustomCalc
 A project of a custom calculator made in Python, by me.
 You can change the calculator themes and size.
 Please enjoy!